 As you consider retirement, it’s a great idea to include your loved ones in the conversation.
-Yes, you have worked hard for years to put yourself and your family in a sound financial position to retire, but you should consider how your retirement will impact those dearest to you.
+Yes, you have worked hard for years to put yourself and your family in a sound financial position to retire, but you should consider how your retirement may impact those dearest to you.
 Communicating your plans may help prevent any major surprises after the big event.
-Making certain that all interested parties are on the same page will help allow for a smooth transition and deliver peace of mind.
+Making certain that all interested parties are on the same page may help allow for a smooth transition and deliver peace of mind.

 How will I spend my time once I retire?

 This is the fun part!
 Beyond the financial aspect of retirement, decide what it is you would like to do.
 Charting a course, no matter how detailed, can serve as a guideline for what comes next.
 Some decide that full-fledged retirement lacks appeal and may choose to work part-time or provide consulting services.
 Others may jump at the opportunity to develop hobbies or explore interests such as traveling.
 Still, others may long to give back to the community by volunteering and performing good works.
 Your interest may be a mix of all, or perhaps none listed.
 There is no wrong way, just your way.
 Take some time to think about how you would like to spend your time in retirement.
 Possibilities are endless.

 Do I think I will be happy in retirement?

 Deciding to retire is not just a financial decision, but also an emotional and psychological one.
 As mentioned, retiring is not just waving goodbye to the workforce.
 In many instances, people who are happiest during retirement are the individuals who have figured out what they want to do and how they plan to devote their time after they retire.
 You have spent years committing your time and talents to reach the point where you may choose to retire.
 We at PCG believe you should enjoy it.
 Soak in the activities and opportunities you love, and welcome new adventures - whatever sparks your fancy.